 Technical Analysis –List of Overlays and Indicators

-Technical Analysis is a set of tools and techniques used either to identify the market trend and/or either to identify if the market is trading in overbought or oversold levels.
-Here are the basic categories and tools of technical analysis used by traders worldwide.
+Technical Analysis is a set of tools and techniques used either to identify the market trend and/or to identify if the market is trading in overbought or oversold levels.
+Here are the basic categories and tools of technical analysis traders use worldwide.

 Manual Trading for Retail Traders -The Forex Trendy

-The system can be adapted to most popular trading platforms such as MetaTrader, TradeStation, and NinjaTrader.
+The system can be adapted to the most popular trading platforms such as MetaTrader, TradeStation, and NinjaTrader.

 □ Trading Systems

 G.P. for CurrenciesFx.com (c) -You are not allowed to copy any content without permission

 L MORE on FXPROS.NET • COMPARE • LEARNING • TRADE SYSTEMS